7pace Timetracker benefits for developers, cloud-based authorization via tokens or personal access tokens (PAT) and help and support options

 3. Follow the screen instructions to Authorize by PAT.

 Left your desk and forgot to switch off tracking?
 If enabled, 7pace Timetracker sends an email notification when tracking was stopped by the system due to no response from you during activity prompts.
 All users can set up their own personal preferences for email notifications within the "Settings" page.

-Our Client API is now fully documented and available to the public.
-You can develop your own client or connect 7pace Timetracker to existing automations in your IT landscape.
+Our App API is now fully documented and available to the public.
+You can develop your own app or connect 7pace Timetracker to existing automations in your IT landscape.

 For more information, please see 7pace Timetracker API Reference in our user documentation.